AdjunxLynx/computer-vision-rock-paper-scissors/README.md

 this model can then be exported as a .h5 file and .txt to allow python to manage and use the model created

 MILESTONE 2
+I have downloaded my model from the goog teachable machine website. this included the labels.txt that contained the four different options. rock, paper, scissors or no readable data. i have then used a program to quickly test my model if it works

 MILESTONE 3